HotswapProjects/HotswapAgentExamples/plain-java/README.md

 extraClasspath) are watched for changes (note that only plain .class files on local filesystem and not in JAR can be watched).
 If the filesystem triggers a change, JVM hotswap is automatically launched for the file.

-HelloWorldHotswapTest loads the class `org.hotswap.agent.examples.plain.HelloWorldHotswap` bytecode, renames it to HelloWorld and replaces HelloWorldHotswap.class file in target/classes.
+HelloWorldHotswapTest loads the class `org.hotswap.agent.example.HelloWorldHotswap` bytecode, renames it to HelloWorld and replaces HelloWorldHotswap.class file in target/classes.
 This triggers the change and new class version is introduced.
 HelloWorld.hello() will then return new value "Hello World Hotswap".